mraible/jhipster-book/README.md

 # The JHipster Mini-Book

 This is an awesome book.
-It's written in AsciiDoc that compiles to HTML, PDF, & epub3 using the Asciidoctor Gradle plugin.
+It's written in AsciiDoc that compiles to HTML, PDF, EPUB, and MOBI using the Asciidoctor Gradle plugin.

 ## Building

-To convert the AsciiDoc to HTML, PDF, & epub3, invoke the 'asciidoctor' goal with the following command:
+To convert the AsciiDoc to HTML, PDF, EPUB, and MOBI, run the following command:
 ```
-$ ./gradlew asciidoctor
+$ build.sh
 ```

-* Open _build/asciidoc/epub3/book.epub_  in your browser to see the generated epub file.
+* Open _build/asciidoc/html5/index.html_ in your browser to see the generated HTML file.
+* Open _build/asciidoc/pdf/index.pdf_ in a PDF Reader to see the generated PDF file.
-* Open _build/asciidoc/html5/book.html_ in your browser to see the generated HTML file.
+* Open _build/asciidoc/epub3/index.epub_ in iBooks to see the generated EPUB file.
-* Open _build/asciidoc/pdf/book.pdf_ in your browser to see the generated PDF file.
+* Open _build/asciidoc/epub3/index.mobi_ in [Calibre](http://calibre-ebook.com/) to see the generated MOBI file.

 ## Sweet Authoring Experience
 If you'd like a very pleasant authoring experience, the project provides build files that make it possible.
-First of all, you'll need to run the above `gradlew` command once.
+First of all, you'll need to run `gradlew` once.
 After running it once, you can run `./gradlew watch` to watch for any changes and recompile files as you save them.

 To have a similar awesome experience (watch and auto-reload) in your browser, install and configure the following programs on your machine: